Samples taken at Iran's Parchin military site - U.N. nuclear watchdog

 "Authentication by the agency of the samples was achieved through use of an established verification process.
 The process was carried out under our responsibility and monitoring."
 The samples have been brought back to Vienna for analysis, he added.

-Iran, however, appeared to play down the IAEA's role.
-A spokesman for Iran's atomic energy agency was quoted on Monday as saying that Iranian nuclear experts had taken environmental samples from Parchin without U.N. inspectors present.
+A spokesman for Iran's atomic energy agency, however, was quoted on Monday as saying that Iranian nuclear experts had taken environmental samples from Parchin without U.N. inspectors around.

 "Iranian experts took samples from specific locations in Parchin facilities this week without IAEA inspectors being present," Behruz Kamalvandi of the Atomic Energy Organization of Iran told the state news agency IRNA.